 Vasy Kafidoff is a co-founder and CEO at Writing Metier, who has a keen interest in the academic world and technology.
 He is a cryptoromantic and blockchain enthusiast for more than 5 years now, and he is excited about the way technology shapes financial and educational systems.

-How Recruit Top Grades from the US and European Universities
+How to Recruit Graduate Students from the US and EU Universities?

 Recruiting students from top universities will help to hire one of the best graduates in the country.
 Graduates are ambitious and motivated to achieve more so why don't you hire them for your Business?
 Learn how by reading this article.